Smartlogic-Semaphore-Limited/docker-examples/README.md

 # Smartlogic Semaphore 5 Docker Examples

-This repository contains examples of building docker (or podman) images and containers for Smartlogic Semaphore 5.
+This repository contains examples of building docker (or podman) images and containers for Smartlogic Semaphore 5 using Oracle Enterprise Linux 7.
 The required software components are not within the repository.
 Please read the steps below before attempting to build and run the containers.

 ## Basic Workflow for Containers
 The basic workflow for building and running docker containers is as follows: